sjwarner/test/README.md

 Step 3: pushing and pulling into the cloud to move your local commits into the cloud (github), run `git push` to get updates from a repo, run `git pull`

+Step 4: forking a repo
+If you want to make changes to someone else's code, that's super good!
+We achieve open source code as a community through this process.
+The first way to do this is to 'fork' the code.
+This creates a copy of the repo, but holds it in YOUR userspace, under YOUR name.
+To do this, all you need to do is go to the repo and click the `fork` button.